abhishekarya1/myblog/content/post/2018-06-26-choosing-electives-1.md

 That being said, I have studied many things from this field like Mobile Computing, 1G, 2G, 3G, 4G, 5G, Wireless Internet, Data Transmission, Channels, and Networks, and I assure you that once you get started with it, it is quite interesting to learn.

+## To be Continued...
-In Part-2, I'll be covering the remaining courses as they are more _hands-on learning_ based and good programming, as well as creative skills, are required to learn them.
+In **Part-2**, I'll be covering the remaining courses as they are more inclined towards development and follow a _hands-on learning_ approach and good programming, as well as creative skills, are required to learn them.